Download: Faculty Survival Guide 2017-2018.PDF

 Sources for Official Information

-A number of official documents govern faculty life in the CSU and at CSU Stanislaus.
+A number of official documents govern faculty life in the CSU and at Stanislaus State.
 We strongly urge new faculty to familiarize themselves with these documents and consult with them whenever questions arise.
 In addition, the Office of Faculty Affairs at Ext.
 3392, or email FAffairs@csustan.edu, is available for consultation and support on a range of professional and ethical issues.

 - Chancellor's Executives Orders